Destinations Greece Athens

 Must ordersheep's-milk yogurt with thyme honey + walnut

-Marikas Kotopouli 10, just off Omonia — opened 1931 in Piraeus by Nikolaos Karageorgou, in this Athens room since 1949, and one of a handful of pre-war dairy bars still standing in the city (there were 1,600).
-The strained sheep's-milk yogurt is the order, and the recipe hasn't changed in generations.
-Also: proper rice pudding, loukoumades, a small marble counter to eat at.
+Marikas Kotopouli 10, just off Omonia: opened 1931 in Piraeus by Nikolaos Karageorgou, in this Athens room since 1949, one of a handful of pre-war dairy bars still standing in a city that once had 1,600.
+The strained sheep’s-milk yogurt is the order, on a recipe that hasn’t changed in generations.
+Rice pudding, loukoumades, and a small marble counter to eat it at.
 The historic yogurt pick.

 Since 1931Sheep's-milk yogurtNear Omonia

-InsiderOrder it the old way — a plate of the sheep's-milk yogurt with honey and walnuts, a rice pudding to split.
-Cash, and don't expect it to have changed since the 1960s; that's the point.
+InsiderOrder it the old way: a plate of the sheep’s-milk yogurt with honey and walnuts, and a rice pudding to split.
+Cash, and don’t expect anything to have changed since the 1960s, which is exactly why you go.

 Pilino · Cult of Yogurt